 Breaking Down the Colorado State Rams Win Total

 Colorado State had a pretty rough football campaign in 2019.
 The Rams finished at just 4-8 overall, 3-5 in the Mountain West and fifth place in the division—just ahead of winless New Mexico in the basement.
 In 2020, Colorado State will attempt to rack up a few more wins, do some damage in the conference and hopefully get back to a bowl game.
-Get Free College Football Picks and College Football Predictions for every game all season long at Sports Chat Place.
+Check back all season long for free college football picks and college football predictions at Sports Chat Place.

 Let’s take a closer look at Colorado State’s current status and break down their chances at hitting seven wins this season.